tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 one side supports a sparse range.
 Implementations of TLS 1.3 which choose to support prior versions of TLS SHOULD support TLS 1.2.
-Servers MUST be prepared to receive ClientHellos that include this extension but do not include 0x0304 in the list of versions.
+Servers MUST be prepared to receive ClientHellos that include this extension but do not include 0x0304 in the vector of versions.

 A server which negotiates a version of TLS prior to TLS 1.3 MUST set ServerHello.version and MUST NOT send the "supported_versions"